binarysculptor/wallet/doc/build-osx.md

 ------------------------
 You can ignore this section if you are building `libertyd` for your own use.

-libertyd/pivx-cli binaries are not included in the pivx-Qt.app bundle.
+libertyd/liberty-cli binaries are not included in the liberty-Qt.app bundle.

-If you are building `libertyd` or `pivx-qt` for others, your build machine should be set up as follows for maximum compatibility:
+If you are building `libertyd` or `liberty-qt` for others, your build machine should be set up as follows for maximum compatibility:

 All dependencies should be compiled with these flags: